 In addition, think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
-But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Greens Farms neighborhood: a neighborhood in which more "urban sophisticates" live than 98.8% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
+But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Greens Farms neighborhood: a neighborhood in which more "urban sophisticates" live than 99.0% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives, active retirees and families with school-aged children.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives.

-Did you know that the Greens Farms neighborhood has more Russian and Lebanese ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Greens Farms neighborhood has more Russian and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.0% of this neighborhood's residents have Russian ancestry and 1.8% have Lebanese ancestry.
+In fact, 8.1% of this neighborhood's residents have Russian ancestry and 7.8% have Arab ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.